Trump Returns to Campaign Mode — And Lashes Out

 More Trump vs. Mitch McConnell

-Meanwhile, the New York Times reports on the tensions between President Trump and Senate Majority Leader Mitch McConnell.
+Meanwhile, The New York Times reports on the tensions between Trump and Senate Majority Leader Mitch McConnell.

 “In a series of tweets this month, Mr. Trump criticized Mr. McConnell publicly, and berated him in a phone call that quickly devolved into a profane shouting match.